 (b) keep the Personal Data confidential;

-(c) comply with the Institution‘s reasonable instructions with respect to processing Personal Data and with Kapow’s Data protection policy and data retention guidelines;
+(c) comply with the School’s reasonable instructions with respect to processing Personal Data and with Kapow’s Data protection policy and data retention guidelines;

-(d) not transfer any Personal Data outside of the European Economic Area without the Institution‘s prior written consent;
+(d) not transfer any Personal Data outside of the European Economic Area without the School’s prior written consent;

-(f) notify the Institution without undue delay on becoming aware of a Personal Data breach or communication which relates to Kapow’s compliance with the Data Protection Legislation;
+(f) notify the School without undue delay on becoming aware of a Personal Data breach or communication which relates to Kapow’s compliance with the Data Protection Legislation;

-(g) at the written request of the Institution, delete or return Personal Data and any copies thereof to the Institution on termination of this Agreement unless required by the Data Protection Legislation to store the Personal Data; and
+(g) at the written request of the School, delete or return Personal Data and any copies thereof to the School on termination of this Agreement unless required by the Data Protection Legislation to store the Personal Data; and

-(h) maintain complete and accurate records and information to demonstrate compliance with this clause 10 and allow for audits by the Institution or the Institution‘s designated auditor.
+(h) maintain complete and accurate records and information to demonstrate compliance with this clause 10 and allow for audits by the School or the School’s designated auditor.

 11. REPRESENTATION and WARRANTIES

-11.5 Except as provided for in Clause 6.3 or Clause 10.1, neither the Institution nor Kapow will be liable to the other in contract or negligence or otherwise for:
+11.5 Except as provided for in Clause 6.3 or Clause 10.1, neither the School nor Kapow will be liable to the other in contract or negligence or otherwise for:

 11.5.1 any special, indirect, incidental, punitive or consequential damages;